 Now, actions that were executed successfully (you’ll see they have a green checkmark) close themselves after three seconds so that the interface is kept cleaner and you don’t need to do waste any time decluttering.

 Error and warning messages will still behave just as they did before because sometimes convenience is counter-productive!
 If a warning is nagging you then Plesk thinks it’s better that you pay attention to it, so it’s harder to let it slip by unnoticed.

 WordPress Toolkit 4.5 and its Successors

 WordPress Toolkit 4.4 is not the last stop on the journey.
 It will continue to evolve, and so long as there’s a WordPress, the Plesk team will keep on improving it.

 A notable change made possible by separating the WordPress Toolkit out from Plesk is that it will soon find its way into cPanel, too.

-If you haven’t heard of it before, cPanel is a widely used web hosting dashboard, and it’s most often used by providers of budget shared hosting.
+If you haven’t heard of it before, cPanel is a widely used web hosting dashboard.
+It’s also most often used by providers of budget shared hosting.

 The company that owns Plesk, Oakley Capital picked up cPanel too in 2018, which means that these former competitors are now on the same team.
 It also means that WordPress Toolkit will soon be available on both dashboards in the near future.

-At the moment, cPanel does not offer much in the way of useful tools to help you take care of WordPress sites, so this will be a real boost.
+At the moment, cPanel does not offer much in the way of useful tools to help you take care of WordPress sites.
+You see, this will be a real boost.
 It’s going to be interesting to see how this plays out, and whether any of the cheap WordPress hosts offering cPanel start giving their customers the WordPress Toolkit too.